Lucas-Granucci/ChickenAI/README.md

 # ChickenAI - FIRST Robotics Expert Chatbot

 ChickenAI is an AI-powered chatbot that provides up-to-date information about FIRST Robotics teams and events.
-It leverages The Blue Alliance API to fetch real-time data and uses advanced language models to generate informative responses.
+It leverages The Blue Alliance API and Statbotics to fetch real-time data and uses advanced language models to generate informative responses.

 ## Features

 - 🤖 Interactive chat interface for querying FIRST Robotics information
-- 🔄 Real-time data fetching from The Blue Alliance API
+- 🔄 Real-time data fetching from The Blue Alliance API and Statbotics
 - 🧠 Intelligent response generation using AI language models
 - 📊 Support for team information, team events, and all events queries